LawleyFall2017/230-fall2017/weekly_materials/week10/js7-arrays.md

   console.log(item, index); // works fine on newer browsers });

-// NodeList does not have the .filter() method let filteredArray = allNodes.filter(node => node.tagName == "BODY"); //FAIL!
+// NodeList does NOT have the .filter() method let filteredArray = allNodes.filter(node => node.tagName == "BODY"); //FAIL!
 ```